nedpals/pbf/README.md

 ```

 ### Conditional filter generation
 In some instances you want to create a search filter with some of the filters conditionally enabled through [short-circuiting]([https://](https://www.educative.io/answers/what-are-javascript-short-circuiting-operators)).
-You can do this by adding the `.maybe` method before calling the operators.
+You can do this by adding the `.maybe` modifier before calling the operators.
 This will filter out any falsey values and output the appropriate filters.

 ```typescript
 import * as pbf from "@nedpals/pbf";